 5. Control: Implemet control systems to control the future performance of the process.

-The most suitable project management methodology is based on your projects requirements and industry.
+Using a project management methodology provides many advantages to an organization.
+Some of them are improving knowledge management and sustainability.
+A Project management methodology creates a common language, common processes and templates for an organization.
+However all methodologies are not applicable to all organizations and projects.
+Note that the most suitable methodology is based on your projects requirements and industry.
 In construction industry, waterfall is more useful than the others.
 In software industry, agile is more applicable.

 This is where our article ends.
 Project management methodologies is an interesting topic.
 Understanding each methodology helps you to become more successful in the field of project management.
 If you have anything to add or share, you can use the comments box given below.